 Step 4: “Balancing a Lawn Mower Blade

 Before putting the blade back on your mower, you should check to be sure it is still correctly balanced.
-The metal removed during sharpening can cause the blade to fall out of balance, which can translate into poor and uneven cutting – when you put it back on your mower.
+The metal removed during sharpening can cause the blade to fall out of balance, translating into poor and uneven cutting.

-To check the balance, you should consider getting a blade balancing tool, which is very economical – a small conical tool on which the blade sits to check the balance of the mower blade.
+To check the balance, you should consider getting a blade balancing tool, which is very economical.
+It is a small conical tool on which the blade sits to check the balance of the mower blade.

-If the now filed-mower blade remains balanced on the blade balancer cone, it is ready to be reinstalled.
-If it tilts to one side, you should slowly remove a little metal from the heavy side until it regains proper balance.
+If the now filed-mower blade remains balanced on the blade balancer cone, it will be reinstalled.
+If it tilts to one side, slowly remove a little metal from the heavy side until it regains proper balance.

 Step 5: Re-Installing a Lawn Mower Blade

-Now that your blade has been sharpened and balanced, you can put it back on the mower.
+Now that your blade has been sharpened and balanced, you can return it to the mower.
 To do so, firmly tighten down the bolt that previously held it onto the crankshaft.
 You can replace the spark plug with the blade reattached, and you’ll be ready to mow again.

 How to Sharpen a “Mulching” Lawn Mower Blade